Hazing

 • Any other activities which are not consistent with the regulations and policies of Illinois College

 Known offenders may be suspended/dismissed from Illinois College.
-Those in violation of the Illinois Hazing Act, are also subject to the sanctions of the State of Illinois.
+Those in violation of the Illinois Hazing Act are also subject to the sanctions of the State of Illinois.
 Current state statutes define hazing as a Class A misdemeanor.
 If the hazing results in death or bodily harm, the charge becomes a Class 4 felony.

 Any questions and/or reports of hazing should be directed to College officials.
-You can also call the Illinois College Anonymous Hazing Hotline at 217.245.3366.